Execution Order

 rpgxp:give:amountRPG LevelingGive RPG XP to player (requires RPGLeveling)

-regionaddmember:regionIdOrbisGuardAdd player as member of OrbisGuard region (requires OrbisGuard)
+regionaddmember:regionIdRegionsAdd player as member of named region (QL Claims first, then OrbisGuard)

-regionremovemember:regionIdOrbisGuardRemove player from OrbisGuard region's member list (requires OrbisGuard)
+regionremovemember:regionIdRegionsRemove player from named region's member list (QL Claims first, then OrbisGuard)

 opengui:guiIdGUIOpen a custom GUI screen for the player (requires QuestLines GUI plugin)